Deleting wiki child pages

 - Also, if an orphaned page were to have its parent set to something else (via Rename), the option could be provided to set all other pages with the same original parent_id to the new parent.
 In this way, a whole set of children could be re-linked to an existing page as the parent.

-#1 Updated by Jean-Philippe Lang over 8 years ago
+#1 Updated by Jean-Philippe Lang about 9 years ago

 - Status changed from New to Closed

 This problem is fixed in r2676.When deleting a parent wiki page, you're now asked what to do with child pages.
 There are 3 possibilities: